Are you thinking of taking a break from not buying new clothes for a year?

 2. Declutter and organize your closet

-Yes, it may seem strange to get rid of clothes when you’re doing the no new clothing challenge, but hear me out on this one.
+Yes, it may seem strange to get rid of clothes when you’re doing the no new clothes challenge, but hear me out on this one.

-If you have a cluttered or disorganized wardrobe (like I used to have), it can actually cost you money.
-I would often buy new clothes and not realize that I already owned something similar.
+If you have a cluttered or disorganized wardrobe, this can actually cost you money.
+For example, I would often buy new clothes and not realize that I already owned something similar.
 This is because my closet used to be a mess and when items are out of sight, they’re out of mind.

 I was also guilty of buying accessories and wearing them only once or twice because they got buried in a drawer somewhere and I forgot that I owned them.
 This was a such a waste of money.

 Plus, if you’re going to become a pro at mixing and matching clothing that you already own, it’s a good idea to take inventory of your closet.
 Here’s a quick guide on how to declutter your closet:

 Step #1: Remove Everything